mnbcz/ScreenCastCaps/README.md

 Keystroke can be moved to any place on the screen with the mouse.
 There is also an on-screen keyboard and mouse that highlight the buttons that were pressed.
 The keyboard and mouse can be disabled, and only keystrokes can be left, or vice versa.
-You can turn on the sound of pressed keys.
-There are several sound themes for the keys.

 There is a function for drawing on the screen.
 Quickly draw simple shapes on the screen - arrows, lines, frames, text.
 Keystrokes with the sound of keys being pressed.

 # How to use
 There will be a program icon in the tray.
 Right-click and select the **Settings** menu.